BASED ON POLICY NUMBER AND TITLE:

 - Use of this van is for in-state travel only without the Presidents approval in advance.

 - The driver of the van or one of the passengers must possess a South Carolina State purchasing card that can be used for emergency vehicle repairs occurring outside the tri-county area.
-The cardholder must contact Facilities Management's designated personnel or the Vice President for Finance and Administration for repair authorization, indicating repairs necessary, and the vendor who will be making the repairs.
-In the event a vehicle needs to be rented due to problems with the van that cannot be resolved quickly the driver should contact the Vice President for Finance and Administration.
+The cardholder must contact Facilities Management's designated personnel or the Senior Vice President for Business Affairs for repair authorization, indicating repairs necessary, and the vendor who will be making the repairs.
+In the event a vehicle needs to be rented due to problems with the van that cannot be resolved quickly the driver should contact the Senior Vice President for Business Affairs.

-- Reservations for use are made through the Vice President of Academic Affairs designated administrative personnel.
+- Reservations for use are made through the Vice President for Education designated administrative personnel.
 The employee that will be driving the van must submit his/her driver's license number to the Vice President of Academic Affairs so the driver's current status with the South Carolina Department of Motor Vehicles can be determined.

 - No more than nine passengers under the age of 18 may travel in the van at any time.